-have the opportunity to become science leaders in future SKA projects."

-"The decision recognises

-MeerKAT as a key in-

-strument that will make

-up one quarter of SKA

-Phase 1 mid-frequency

-array, and the science

-planned for SKA Phase

-1 is very similar to the

-MeerKAT science case

-just much more ambi-

-tious," he explains.
-"Our

-researchers and stu-

-dents who participate

-in the MeerKAT surveys

-have a huge advantage.

-They are well placed to

-enter SKA Phase 1.
-They
+"The decision recognises MeerKAT as a key instrument that will make up one quarter of SKA Phase 1 mid-frequency array, and the science planned for SKA Phase 1 is very similar to the MeerKAT science case - just much more ambitious," he explains.
+"Our researchers and students who participate in the MeerKAT surveys have a huge advantage.
+They are well placed to enter SKA Phase 1.
+They have the opportunity to become science leaders in future SKA projects."